MrJones16/PyxisEngine/README.md

   * LAN and direct IP connection support

 **Vast World & Integrated Physics**
-  * Infinite world generation (theoretical)
+  * Infinite world generation (theoretical, like minecraft)
   * Dynamic and static rigid bodies using Box2D integration
   * Rigidbodies integrated with the falling sand simulation with runtime deformation.

 **Customizable & Dynamic**
-  * Easy to make Elements written in JSON that are deserialized during runtime
+  * Easy to make falling sand elements written in JSON that are deserialized during runtime
-  * Custom reactions also using deserialized JSON
+  * Custom reactions between elements also using deserialized JSON
   * Simple to create new Nodes in the game engine using inheritance

 **Modular Architecture**